Atu VII: The Chariot

 Its reciprocal inverse is the Sun card at Atu XIX, revealing its special solar power and interesting connection to the archetype of Apollo, Ra, Hrw/Horus, Aruna, Sol, Helios and other father-sun deities who are paired with a magickal sky transport of some kind.

-Mutational Alchemy cannot reconcile obtuse Arthurian legend with the Royal Science of Alchemy as it stands today and evolves long into the future.
+Mutational Alchemy cannot reconcile obtuse Arthurian legend with the Royal Science of Alchemy as it stands today, and as it will continue to evolve, long into the future.
 It is well past time to turn this crusty old page and press on.
 Accordingly, the outmoded model of the Chariot card has been scuttled in lieu of a superior one.